Compare Versions

 (B) Whether effective accommodations can be provided for any limitations on accessibility.

-(C) Whether less discriminatory procedures or methods could be
+(C) Whether less discriminatory procedures or methods could be employed to mitigate the risk of algorithmic discrimination.

 (7) A description of how the automated decision tool system will be used by a natural person, or be monitored when it is used autonomously, to make, or be a substantial factor in making, a consequential decision.